Meditation, Massage and Reiki

 I’m a qualified meditation teacher and holistic therapist based here in gorgeous Cornwall, though originally born and raised in Italy.
-Having been immersed in the creative industries and music business for a long time, I strongly believe that meditation, holistic therapies and generally looking after ourselves, in both a physical way and in a mental/spiritual way, can improve our quality of life.
-It also helps our creativity, help us to feel better, more energetic, at ease with our body, mind, soul, and consequently with people around us.
+My research and focus address various states of transcendence, particularly states of Flow in creativity and performance.
+Having been immersed in the creative industries and music business for a long time, I strongly believe in the engagement with practices that encourage self-care on a physical, mental and spiritual level, to help us feel better, more energetic, at ease, and facilitate optimal performance.

 I am an experienced British Wheel of Yoga teacher with a degree in Music and Music Education.
 Prior to my yoga teachings I taught secondary music education for over a decade, having originally trained as a classical musician.
 I firmly believe yoga is for everyone, and my thorough training and experience enables me to cater for all needs and abilities.
 For this retreat, I’ll deliver a high-quality yoga class for all-levels that will be especially useful for flute performers including carpal tunnel relief, breath work and postures to open up the neck and shoulders.
 Our class will be taught in my beautiful, dedicated yoga studio in St Agnes, situated within the Miners and Mechanics Institute